 In addition, carrageenan is a gelatin-like thickening agent extracted from seaweed.
 Although carrageenan has been used as a food additive for hundreds of years, there appears to be some recent controversy regarding its long term biological safety.

 Next, we find taurine, an important amino acid associated with the healthy function of heart muscle.
 Although taurine is not typically considered essential in canines, some dogs have been shown to be deficient in this critical nutrient.

 And lastly, with the exception of zinc, the minerals listed here do not appear to be chelated.
 And that can make them more difficult to absorb.
 Chelated minerals are usually associated with higher quality dog foods.

-Judging by its ingredients alone, Royal Canin Adult Breed Health Nutrition looks like an average wet product.
+Based on its ingredients alone, Royal Canin Adult Breed Health Nutrition looks like an above-average wet product.